 Fancy the chance to sample some of the finest beer in one of Europe’s most historic and picturesque cities?
 Then the 8th annual Czech Beer Festival is definitely for you.
 The festival is held for a mammoth 22 days in 2015, in one of the world’s great beer destinations –Prague.
 The festival gives you the chance to sample around 70 different types of celebrated Czech beer, and take in the sights and local beer culture in the vanguard of New Europe in the 21st century.

-Extended for another 5 days in 2015, the festival stretches from 7th May until 30th May 2015.
+The festival stretches from 12th May until 28th May 2017.
 Over 200 staff in traditional Czech national costume will serve you the finest beer in the Czech Republic’s largest beer tent, holding up to 10,000 people!
 But don’t worry, the festival’s own special currency (the Tollar), helps speed up the service at the bar!
 Also on hand will be some of the top chefs in country laying on their specialties so your appetites will be sated with the finest food, as well as the finest beer.

 The Czech Beer Festival doesn’t just give you the chance to eat and drink, but the chance to party into the small hours with live music and after-parties to add to the great atmosphere.
 Whether you’re a beer connoisseur or just looking for a good time with friends somewhere new, the Czech Beer Festival is a great place to spend your Spring.